zachdini/betterspace_documentation/README.md

 **[🔝 back to top](#table-of-contents)**

 ## User Journey
-This section describes very briefly the journey that brings a company and its employees starting using our platform.
+This section describes very briefly the journey that brings a company and its employees to start using our platform.
 Developers should derive from here the relationship among all the stakeholders, and what drives them using and promoting BetterSpace.

 ### Step 1: The sale
 Employers that express interest in BetterSpace usually follow in one of these two categories: